AbhishekShirol/Quiz-Hub/README.md

 ### 🧠 Hint System
 - Each question can include a hint.
 - Students can use hints at the cost of reduced points.
+---

+### 🗃️ Question Bank Management
+- Educators manage a question bank with:
+  - Question & Options
+  - Question type(MCQ & True or False)
+  - Topic
+  - Difficulty
+  - Hints
+---

 ### ⏲️ Timer Functionality
 - Total quiz time can be enforced.
 - Time taken on that Question
+---
 ### 🔍 Search Functionality for PrivateQuizzes
 - Users can search quizzes by:
   - **The private Code Provided By the Educator**

-### 🗃️ Question Bank Management
-- Educators manage a question bank with:
-  - Question & Options
-  - Question type
-  - Topic
-  - Difficulty
-  - Hints
+---
+### 📈 Analytics Dashboard
+- Educators can view detailed analytics of:
+  - Quiz attempts for the quizzes
 ---

 ## 🛠 Tech Stack